0xAF/openwebrxplus-deb-builder/README.md

 ```
 Then you will find your .deb packages in `./owrx/<distro>/<release>/<arch>` folder.

-This will use my prepared builders from docker hub and will build the debs for all distro/release/arch combination i've prepared.
+This will use my prepared builders from docker hub and will build the debs for all distro/release/arch combination I've prepared.
 (The `Dockerfile-*` shows which distro/release combinations are supported).
 Default architectures are AMD64(X86_64), ARM64, ARMv7(ARMHF).
 If you want to disable some architectures, use `make settings`.

 ## create builder image for selected platforms in settings